Historical PowerTrack overview

 This is an enterprise API available within our managed access levels only.
 To use this API, you must first set up an account with our enterprise sales team.
 Learn more

 Historical PowerTrack provides access to the entire historical archive of public Twitter data – back to the first Tweet – using the same rule-based-filtering system as the realtime PowerTrack stream to deliver complete coverage of historical Twitter data.
+As with Twitter Search APIs, user profile metadata are updated to match values at the time of query, rather than matching values in place at the time of the (historical) Tweet.

 Accessing data through Historical PowerTrack is accomplished through creating historical ‘jobs’ – a set of PowerTrack filtering rules and a historical time frame for which you would like to retrieve matching data from the Twitter archive.
 These jobs can be created and managed through the Historical PowerTrack API.